We usually have biases about where our brands came from, and who can blame shooters?

 Who Makes CenterPoint Scopes?

-Yes, it’s made in China.
+So yes, it’s made in China.

-Many decent-quality riflescopes in the US firearms market came from Chinese optical factories.
+Many decent-quality rifle scopes in the US firearms market came from Chinese optical factories.

-Crosman Corporation does its research well!
-While it’s no top-of-the-line brand to brag about, it’s known to create AFFORDABLE and RELIABLE products.
+While it’s no top-of-the-line brand like Leupold or Vortex, it’s known to create AFFORDABLE and RELIABLE products.

 Is CenterPoint Really From Crosman?